nobioma1/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  - Difference Between Adaptive and Responsoive Design:

+    - An Adaptive Website, different pages are designed and depending on a particular width of the viewing screen, the suitable page is rendered.
+    - A Responsive website, a page is designed and it changes in a fluid manner depending on the change of the width of the viewing screen.

 2. Describe what it means to be mobile first vs desktop first.

+    - A mobile first design approach is designed in a way the base design is made to suit view on mobile devices (smaller screen) then it is later made responsive to suit larger screen using media queries
+    - A desktop first design approach, its base styles or design is made to suit larger screen then later made responsive to suit smaller screens using media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  - "font-size 62.5%" calculates 62.5% of the base or default set font-size of the browser usually.
+It makes our website or html accessible to the user in a case where the user alters the font-size on his browser.

 4. How would you describe preprocessing to someone new to CSS?

+    - Preprocessing is a program that lets you write generate CSS in a unique syntax, it ensures the DO NOT REPEAT YOURSELF paradigm in development, writing cleaner and readable codes, and provides functions that helps the development process to be efficent and effortless.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  - Favourite concept in preprocessing is NESTING and MIXINS: it enhances code readability, and modularity.
+  - Most troubling concept: Using inbuilt function to achieve desired result.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.